zsk612/tp/docs/DeveloperGuide.md

     1. `ProfileSession` calls `CommandResult.getFeedbackMessage()` to get the execution feedback message.
     1. `ProfileSession` calls `Ui.showToUser()` to show result to the user.

-All description, warnings and response will be handled by `Ui` to ensure consistence across the app.
+All descriptions, warnings and responses will be handled by `Ui` to ensure consistence across the app.

 The sequence diagram below summarizes how creating a new profile works: